 Annual Conference

-This year’s theme, “What’s in my Backyard,” emphasizes connecting with Maine-based resources, fostering relationships, and building a supportive network for our heroes and their families.
+This year’s theme, “Beyond the Uniform: Rediscovering Identity, Purpose, and Belonging,” emphasizes connecting with Maine-based resources, fostering relationships, and building a supportive network for our heroes and their families.

 KEYNOTE SPEAKER: Christy Gardner